nunomourinho/forensicVmAutopsyUserManual/docs/user/evidence_disk.rst

 **Securely shutdown the forensicVM**

 - Then you must assure that the forensicVM machine is proper shutdown.
-If you did't made it by now, please shutdown the machine:
+If you did't made it by now, please shutdown the machine by pressing the "Shutdown VM" button on the Autopsy ForensicVM Client interface:

 .. figure:: img/evidence_disk_0014.jpg
    :alt: Change